Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 @data.Name  //<--will give us Jack
 ```

-4. Another way how to pass AnonymousObjects (--> See HomeController contactUs action method and Views/Home/ContactUs)
+4. Another way how to pass AnonymousObjects

 - Also ViewBag can be passed from action method to View and then we can loop through all the ellement -->